 When planning a trip to America, my boyfriend suggested we start in Florida.
 As he spoke of family visits, muscle cars and alligators all I was thinking was ‘Harry Potter World!’.
-Like so many young adults who grew up through the Harry Potter fandom, getting the chance to visit Universal in Orlando was a dream!
+Like so many young adults who grew up through the Harry Potter fandom, getting the chance to visit Universal in Orlando was a dream (and I could finally figure out which butterbeer is better at Universal!)

 My boyfriend and I spent two days at Universal separated by a day at NASA’s Kennedy Space Centre (coming soon here).
 We visited in December 2015 and so this Wizarding World of Harry Potter Review should help you plan your trip or just amp up your excitement.